top of page

 We also purchased the Channing Lectern for the church.
 The antique mahogany piece, with a hand-carved portrait of William Ellery Channing, was commissioned for the Unitarian Universalist Church in Plainview, New Jersey (where the Rev. Dr. Tracy Sprowls was minister).
 It became available when the Plainfield church closed in 2018.
 It will be used on future historical occasions at All Souls.
 At the 2019 Annual Meeting, we presented the Channing Lectern to the congregation.

-The Historical Society also restored the stained-glass altarpiece created by Dr. Kring in the 1970s.
+The Historical Society restored the stained-glass altarpiece created by Dr. Kring in the 1970s.
 It stood on the altar in the chancel for several years before Sue Fuller's string sculpture was installed at the front of the sanctuary.
 Dr. Kring designed his altarpiece with a definite philosophy of comparative religion in mind, and included the symbols of ten major world religions.

-The All Souls Archives
+Lorraine Allen and the All Souls Archives

 Maintaining the All Souls archives has been a significant part of the Historical Society's responsibility.
 They were kept organized for many years by our archivist, Lorraine Allen, until 2017, when they were moved to the Wiggin Library at Meadville Lombard Theological School.
 They have been digitized and made available online for researchers through the JSTOR database at jstor.org/site/meadville/all-souls.
 For more information about the All Souls archives, see The Archives Project.